Mastering Formal Logic for the LSAT: A Comprehensive Guide

 Example Passage Explained

-Okay, with all that explained, let's come back to our sample passage.
+Now, let's return to our sample passage.

 John is always happy when he's eating his favourite meal, Korean fried chicken.
 At the moment, due to factors beyond his control, Korean fried chicken is unavailable to him.
 In fact, he isn't eating anything at all.
 So presently, he probably isn't happy.